Applications for Round 2 closed at 1.00pm (AEST) on 10 September 2019.

 Risk mitigation and due diligence

-Australian community organisations must meet DFAT's safeguards and due diligence requirements to participate in program.
+Australian community organisations must meet DFAT's safeguards and due diligence requirements to participate in the program.